It’s my pleasure to announce that we’ve just rolled out LinkedIn manual tasks.

 If you don’t mark the task as done or ignored, it won’t trigger any of the possible next steps.

 If you set up a follow-up email to be sent 3 days after a task, the message will be sent 3 days after the task is marked as done or ignored, not 3 days after it’s been created.

 After you’ve added prospects to your campaign, you can see a summary of what kind of steps and how many of them you have in your sequence.

 What do the stats look like now?

-You’ll see some changes in the way we present your stats – all actions within a campaign are now called Steps.
-With Steps-Tasks you’ll get to see how many were created and how many of each state there are in a sequence.
+You’ll see slight changes in the way we present your stats.
+Apart from emails, you’ll get to see how many tasks were created and how many of each state there are in a sequence.

 Over to you